 Defining and assessing Student Learning Outcomes (SLOs) is an ongoing task that involves input from all departments of GCC.
 Defining SLOs begins at the course level within an instructional department.
-An advisory committee, if appropriate for a department, also provides input in defining SLOs to meet industry needs.
+An advisory committee, if a department has one, also provides input in defining SLOs to meet industry needs.
 SLO input from an advisory committee is forwarded to the department faculty for discussion.
 For student learning support services, defining SLOs begins with focusing on the service being provided.
-The desired result of the services provided is the center of attention for the SLOs of student learning support services are reviewed during the assessment process by the Committee on College Assessment.
+The desired result of the services provided is the center of attention for the SLOs of student learning support services.
+The SLOs of student learning support services is reviewed during the assessment process by the Committee on College Assessment.

-To assist in the continuous effort of defining and assessing of SLOs, the Office of Assessment, Institutional Effectiveness and Research (AIER) publishes the GCC SLO Handbook62 and the GCC_Assessment Handbook63.
+To assist in the continuous effort of defining and assessing of SLOs, the Office of Assessment, Institutional Effectiveness and Research (AIER) publishes the GCC SLO Handbook45 and the GCC Assessment Handbook46.
 In these handbooks, faculty, support staff, and administrators find guidance on creating proper student learning outcomes, how to gather data and input into TracDat, and how to link course-level SLOs to institutional goals.
 Scheduled training is also offered every semester by the Associate Dean of the School of Trades and Professional Services, regarding writing and assessing effective SLOs for both instructional programs and student learning support services.
 The Assessment Handbook provides information on the Two-Year Assessment Cycle Schedule and the Assessment "Taxonomy" which organizes the College into four sections and indicates assigned assessment tasks and deadlines.
 Both the Assessment Handbook and the SLO Handbook are made public to the community and can be readily accessed via the GCC website.

-According to the GCC 15th Annual Institutional Assessment Report64 (AIAR), 100 percent of GCC's 402 courses have defined SLOs.
-Furthermore, 100 percent of all courses are either in the process of assessing their SLOs or are under curriculum review.
+According to the GCC 15th Annual Institutional Assessment Report47 (AIAR), 100% of GCC's 402 courses have defined SLOs.
+Furthermore, 100% of all courses are either in the process of assessing its SLOs or are under curriculum review.